docksal/docksal/docs/content/stack/configuration-variables.md

 How many seconds to give project containers to reach `healthy` state before `fin` considers the stack startup as failed.
 The value should be a multiple of `5`.

+### DOCKSAL_HOST

+`Default: "<unset>"`

+If set, overrides the internal `DOCKER_HOST` variable used by Docker / Docker Compose.

+This allows pointing Docker client to a different/external Docker host and can be useful in CI scenarios.

+Note: Consider using [Docker Contexts](https://docs.docker.com/engine/context/working-with-contexts/) instead.

 ### DOCKSAL_LOCK_UPDATES

 `Default: 0`